d-gurgurov/im2latex/README.md

 This project aims to train an encoder-decoder model that produces LaTeX code from images of formulas and text.
 Utilizing a diverse collection of image-to-LaTeX data, we build two models - a base 240M params model, capable of translating computer-generated formulas into LaTeX, and LoRa adapter, trained for translating hand-written formulas into LaTeX.
 Our base-model is available of [HuggingFace](https://huggingface.co/DGurgurov/im2latex), and the LoRa adapter will be available soon!

+The paper describing our approach and the conducted experiments is available on [arXiv](https://arxiv.org/abs/2408.04015).

 ## Base-Model Architecture

 Our base-model leverages the architecture proposed in the [TrOCR](https://arxiv.org/abs/2109.10282) model by combining the Swin Transformer for image understanding and GPT-2 for text generation.
 We start training the model by initializing its weights with the weights of these pre-trained models.